-When markets turn down, as they have so far this year, it’s not uncommon for investors to question the long-term investment strategy they developed with their financial advisor when times were quieter.
+When markets become turbulent, it’s not uncommon for investors to question the long-term investment strategy they developed with their financial advisor when times were quieter.

-Though the natural inclination may be to lean away, down markets are an especially important time for investors to lean into the long-term plan that was built to weather these storms.
+Though the natural inclination may be to lean away, periods of market volatility are an especially important time for investors to lean into the long-term plan that was built to weather these storms.

-And one way to do that is through rebalancing your portfolio, an exercise that your Ameriprise financial advisor can oversee, in consultation with you.
+And one way to do that is through rebalancing your portfolio, an exercise that we can oversee, in consultation with you.

 First, what is rebalancing?

 When it comes to your long-term investment strategy, portfolio rebalancing is essential to managing risk.
-In simple terms, rebalancing is the systematic movement of money among the various assets in your portfolio to bring your investments back into alignment with your long-term strategy.
+In simple terms, rebalancing is bringing your investments back into alignment with your long-term strategy.

 Rebalancing is necessary because, over time, each asset class behaves distinctly.
-If left unattended, a portfolio may evolve to a very different risk profile than you planned for.
+If left unattended, your portfolio may evolve to look very different than you planned for.
 As a result, you might find your portfolio is riskier than you are comfortable with, or you could find it lacking the return potential necessary to meet your long-term objectives.

 How does rebalancing work?